How Much to Expect From a Car Accident SettlementBy Stewart J. Guss on September 29th, 2020

-We’ll explain below how much compensation injured people can expect from a settlement, but first, let’s be clear about the terms we’re using.
-A settlement is an agreement to pay someone who has suffered injury or harm in a car accident.
+First, let’s be clear about the terms and legal lingo we’re using: A settlement is an agreement to pay someone who has suffered injury or harm in a car accident.
 It’s called that because it settles, or closes, the case.

 To reach a settlement, the injured person needs to either file a personal injury suit against the at-fault driver or file a claim with the at-fault driver’s insurance company.

-For a driver to be found at fault, he or she must have been liable for causing the accident.
-His or her actions must have been negligent in some way.
-Negligent actions can be several things, but they all have one element in common: they violated an appropriate, safe level of driving.
+For a driver to be found at fault, they must have been liable for causing the accident.
+Their actions must have been negligent in some way.
+There are tons of negligent actions, but they all have one element in common: they violated an appropriate, safe level of driving.

 Drivers need to obey laws, be aware of traffic patterns, act sensibly, and make sure that their cars are safe to drive.
-Failure to do one or a combination of these things constitutes negligence, and this kind of behavior is why so many of our neighbors are SERIOUSLY INJURED or KILLED on our roads every day.
+Failure to do one or more of these things constitutes negligence, and this careless behavior is why so many of our neighbors are seriously injured or killed on our roads every day.

 One of the simplest examples of negligence occurs during one of the most common accidents.
 When we are first learning to drive, we are all cautioned that drivers need to leave enough space in front of them to safely stop in case the vehicle in front comes to a sudden halt.
 It doesn’t matter whether the car stops short because a dog runs in front of it, another car suddenly changes lanes, the car turns a corner and sees a traffic jam, or even because the driver has a heart attack.
-The car in back should be able to stop in time if the driver has followed traffic laws and left enough space!
+If the driver has followed traffic laws and left enough space, the car in back should be able to stop in time!

-But as most of us know, it’s all too common for other drivers not to leave enough space.
-Rear-end collisions are one of the most commonly occurring car accidents.
-While the law states that drivers shouldn’t follow too close, it’s nearly always the fault of the driver who hit the back of the other car—even if the other driver slammed on the brakes for no good reason.
-The driver in the back didn’t adhere to the law and is thus typically AT FAULT and LIABLE for any injuries stemming from the accident.
+However, as most of us know, it’s all too common for other drivers to tailgate and not leave enough space.
+This is why rear-end collisions are one of the most commonly occurring car accidents.
+While the law states that drivers shouldn’t follow too close, it’s nearly always the fault of the driver who hit the back of the other car—even if the other driver slammed on their brakes for no good reason.
+The driver in the back didn’t adhere to the law and is thus typically found at fault and held liable for any injuries stemming from the accident.

 There are several ways of determining who is at fault in an accident.
 Law enforcement will arrive, survey the scene, look at the trajectory of the vehicles, and talk to everyone involved.
-Officers will issue a police report, which can be used as evidence of what happened if you bring a case, either personal injury or an insurance claim.
+Officers will issue a police report, which can be used as strong supporting evidence if you bring a case, either personal injury or an insurance claim.

 What’s Included in a Settlement?

-Economic damage is EVERYTHING that essentially took money out of your pocket, from paying an emergency room bill to losing days off work for medical treatment or recuperation.
-Non-economic damages cover the emotional side of an accident and injuries, including pain and emotional suffering, disability, disfigurement, etc. We can tell you, from experience, sometimes these non-economic losses can be overwhelming and catastrophic.
+Economic damage applies to anything that essentially took money out of your pocket, from paying an emergency room bill to losing days off work for medical treatment or recuperation.
+Non-economic damages cover the emotional side of an accident and injuries, including pain and emotional suffering, disability, disfigurement, etc. We can tell you from experience: sometimes these non-economic losses can be overwhelming and catastrophic.

 - Medical bills currently due or already paid, including ambulances, emergency departments, doctor’s appointments, surgery, hospitalization, therapy, and medication